realworldocaml/book/en/imperative-programming.md

 ((typ ocamltop)(name imperative-programming/fib.topscript)(part 2))
 ```

-Here, `fib 40` takes almost a minute to compute, as opposed to five
-_milliseconds_ for `fib 20`.
+As you can see, `fib 40` takes far longer to compute then `fib 20`.

 So, how can we use memoization to make this faster?
 The tricky bit is
 that we need to insert the memoization before the recursive calls
 within `fib`.
 We can't just define `fib` in the ordinary way and
 memoize it after the fact and expect the first call to `fib` to be
-improved (though of course repeated calls will be improved).
+improved.

 ```frag
 ((typ ocamltop)(name imperative-programming/fib.topscript)(part 3))